daaugusto/archive/README.md

 archive -e secret_dir/
 ```

-This will as for a password and will produce the following output:
+This will ask for a password and will produce the following output:

 ```
 Compressing files to ./20210831-secret_dir.tgz.gpg...